renpj/catmap/docs/source/topics/output_variables.rst

    can be useful in diagnosing issues in the model where the free energies of intermediates are unexpected in some way.

-   **Note:** Pressures should not be used in microkinetic modelling; they are implicitly included in the rate expressions via the thermodynamic derivations.
+   .. note:: Pressures should not be used in microkinetic modelling; they are implicitly
+       included in the rate expressions via the thermodynamic derivations.

    Along with the related scaler-originated variables ``rxn_parameter``, ``frequency``, ``electronic_energy``, ``zero_point_energy``, ``enthalpy``, and ``entropy``, these are not typically plotted on a contour plot as they are in the tutorial without manual adjustment to the plotting parameters.

+   .. note:: The output for enthalpy didn\'t include the electronic energy part.

 -  ``rate_control`` and ``selectivity_control``: see :ref:`Sensitivity analyses <ratecontrol>`